writerix/Terraforming-Mars-Production/README.md

   }
 }
 ```
-5. When running the macro the first time you will be asked to grant permission for the script to run.
+5. When running the macro for the first time you will be asked to grant permission for the script to run.